-4.74.8 In relation to sheltered housing, a CIL charge of £100 per m2 will apply on a District-wide basis.
-This is a change from the Council's draft charging schedule which originally proposed a CIL charge of £100 per m2 in the high and medium value zones only. in the high and medium value zones but not in the low value zone where a zero rate would apply.
+4.8 In relation to sheltered housing, a CIL charge of £100 per m2 will apply on a District-wide basis.
+This is a change from the Council's draft charging schedule which originally proposed a CIL charge of £100 per m2 in the high and medium value zones only.
 The change in approach is based on the evidence set out in the Council's most recent viability appraisal (December 2016) which has utilised higher development densities and increased sales values based on more up to date information.